Anatomy of a good design

 The price of one design project starts from $3,000.
 The cost of the final version of the design depends on many factors: style, the overall complexity of the design, illustrations, and animations, as well as the country if you want to outsource.

-How to reduce the cost of designing an app
+How to reduce the app design price

 There are some tips on how to reduce design cost without losing quality

 Plan everything out.
 A good plan is half the battle.
-Planned work helps to reduce the design cost and have a clear picture of how the design will look in the result.
+Planned work helps to reduce the app design cost and have a clear picture of how the design will look in the result.

-What affects the design cost
+What affects the app design price

 Geography.
 Design is a good reason to use outsourcing.
 Then mobile app design cost will depend on the country that you choose.
 For example, outsourcing prices in Asia are much lower than in the United States or Canada.
 In any case, check portfolios and reviews before hiring — so it will be easier to find a great specialist who meets all your requirements.